Alexander

 The Brook

-The building is designed and engineered for maximum environmental sensitivity using the most cost-effective means available.
-In March 2013, the Brook received LEED Silver certification.
-Green systems include heating and cooling systems controlled by motion sensors, a green roof irrigated by recycled grey water, low-flow showerheads, and draft vestibules to control the effects of wind.
-Low and non-VOC paints are used throughout the interior.
-Enhancements in air quality and daylight will improve residents’ daily lives.
+The building was designed and engineered for maximum environmental sensitivity using the most cost-effective means available.
+In 2013, the Brook received LEED Silver certification through the U.S. Green Building Council.
+Green technology that enhances sustainability include heating and cooling systems controlled by motion sensors, a green roof irrigated by recycled grey water, low-flow showerheads, and draft vestibules (or airlock entries) to control the effects of wind.
+Low- and non-VOC paints were used throughout the interior.
+Besides these enhancements of air quality, copious daylight helps improve residents’ daily lives.

 Type